lexi-lambda/lexi-lambda.github.io/_src/resume.md

 The general technique is described in more detail in [this blog post][haskell-testing-blog-post].
 Open research problems with this technique include cleanly testing polymorphic methods and better supporting concurrent programs, but [I’m working on that][test-fixture-polymorphic-issue].

-## The Rascal programming language
+## The Hackett programming language

-[Rascal][rascal] is a *very* new programming language that combines a Haskell-style type system and Racket’s cutting-edge macro technology into a statically typed Lisp that exposes type information at macro-expansion time.
+[Hackett][hackett] is a *very* new programming language that combines a Haskell-style type system and Racket’s cutting-edge macro technology into a statically typed Lisp that exposes type information at macro-expansion time.
 It is based on [research by Stephen Chang, Alex Knauth, and Ben Greenman about embedding types and typechecking as macros][types-as-macros].
 It is semantically much closer to Haskell than Scheme, but it uses an s-expression-based syntax to enable more powerful syntactic abstractions.

 My efforts so far have involved fusing the new types-as-macros technique with more traditional unification-based type inference in a composable way.
 The initial results are promising, and my working prototype is currently pretty close to a somewhat usable ML, but the initial goal is to support all of Haskell 98’s core features.